aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

    Note: Failure to set your credentials or typing incorrect values will throw an error in the application when attempting to search Amazon products.

+### Setting your AppSync GraphQL API credentials

+For improved communication between a stage host and a requestee (for example, retracting a previously submitted join request to the stage host), it is recommended to configure your AppSync GraphQL API credentials within the AWS console's Secrets Manager.
+To do this, follow these steps:

+1. Navigate to the AWS console's Secrets Manager (AWS Secrets Manager > Secrets).

+2. Identify the secret named AppSyncGraphQLAPISecretKeys followed by a unique string generated during deployment, and click on it.

+3. Scroll down the page and select "Retrieve secret value."

+4. Choose "Edit" and configure your apiKey and graphQlApiEndpoint.
+Retrieve these values from the CDK deployment output or visit AWS AppSync in the console.
+To locate your API key and endpoint, click on your API then navigate to Settings.

+5. Save your changes by clicking on the "Save" button.

 ### Setting your Product Advertising API credentials

 To set your Product Advertising API credentials you must:
-1. Locate the Secrets Manager in the AWS console (AWS Secrets Manager > Secrets)
+1. Locate the Secrets Manager in the AWS console (AWS Secrets Manager > Secrets).

-2. Find the secret name of `ProductAdvertisingAPISecret` followed by a unique string that should have been generated on deployment and click it
+2. Find the secret name of `ProductAdvertisingAPISecret` followed by a unique string that should have been generated on deployment and click it.

-3. Scroll down the page and click "Retrieve secret value"
+3. Scroll down the page and click "Retrieve secret value".

-4. Click "Edit" and set your secretKey, accessKey and partnerTag (Store ID)
+4. Click "Edit" and set your secretKey, accessKey and partnerTag (Store ID).

-5. Click Save
+5. Click Save.

 ![Set your credentials](screenshots/features/secrets-manager.png)